Waverley-Christian-College/major-project-the-girls/README.md

 3. Use the API token provided for you in MS TEAMS
 4. Replace `"your_tiingo_api_token"` in `tiingo_stock_plot.py` with your actual token.
 5. Run the script: `python tiingo_stock_plot.py`

+PROJECT FOCUS - The News Sentiment Analyser
+PLAN
+   1. Import SentimentIntensityAnalyzer, matplotlib, requests, tingo
+   2. Ask for company
+   3. Search for company in tingo
+   4. Analyse news articles about it using SentimentIntensityAnalyzer (identify if it is positive, negative or neutral Make a line graph